SuperOfficeDocs/superoffice-docs/user-guide/en/project/project-guide/working-with.md

 2. You want to hold an internal meeting to summarise the conference.

     1. Click **Create** next to the **Evaluation meeting** appointment and create the appointment in the usual way.
-    2. When the appointment has been completed, check the box.
+    2. When the appointment is completed, check the box.

 3. Then you want to produce an evaluation report which summarises the evaluation meeting and the conference.